What is breast cancer?

 - Visit the Indigenous Tobacco Program website to access resources for First Nations, Inuit, Métis and urban Indigenous peoples.

-Studies suggest that a diet high in vegetables and fruit may help to reduce the risk of breast and other cancers.
+Studies suggest that eating vegetables and fruit may help to reduce the risk of breast and other cancers.
 It can also help reduce your risk of other serious chronic diseases, such as diabetes and heart disease.

 Tips